The Cipher Solver Series

 Issue 9: 18

-If you enjoy the Topple puzzles as much as we do, we recommend you to get the latest issue and then keep buying the older ones in a reverse order.
+If you enjoy these puzzles as much as we do, we recommend you get the latest issue of Topple and then start collecting the previous ones in reverse order.
 At just $1, it will be hard to find something that provides better value for the money.

 • appropriate for all ages